sagemath/sagewiki_to_gh-2022-10-10/patchbot/owners.md

-## page was renamed from buildbot/owners

-This page has moved to https://trac.sagemath.org/wiki/patchbot/owners
+This page has moved to <a href="https://trac.sagemath.org/wiki/patchbot/owners">https://trac.sagemath.org/wiki/patchbot/owners</a>